Millions leaving bank statements unopened

 "In many cases, a household's finances aren't actually as bad as they might believe.
 Spend a bit of time with your statement and a calculator and you might realise you could get out of the 'hole' you're in with a few months of cutting back on your spending.

 "Or you might find it's worse than you feared - but that just makes it all the more important that you act quickly to do what you can to improve your finances.

 "If you're looking for some hands-on help with your finances, there are accounts that can provide that.

-The thinkmoney Personal Account is an alternative to a bank account, designed to help people get their bills paid on time.
+The thinkmoney Current Account is an alternative to a bank account, designed to help people get their bills paid on time.
 It's actually two accounts in one: a Salaries account for customers' essential bills and a Card account for their spending money.
 Our customers know they're free to spend the money in their Card account, since we make sure that enough stays in their Salaries account to pay all the essential costs they've told us about.

-"Looking to the future, the thinkmoney Personal Account also provides a forecasting service: we can warn our customers if we see they have any potential cash-flow problems up to three months ahead.
+"Looking to the future, the thinkmoney Current Account also provides a forecasting service: we can warn our customers if we see they have any potential cash-flow problems up to three months ahead.
 As they say, forewarned is forearmed."

 Apply for a thinkmoney Current Account today.